jessepav/libgdx-wiki-old/Using-libGDX-with-Kotlin.md

 That’s it.
 You successfully enabled Kotlin in your libGDX application.
 Build and run your project to verify that everything works.

+## Kotlin LibGDX extensions

+- [KTX](https://github.com/czyzby/ktx) is a set of libraries that aim to make most aspects of LibGDX more Kotlin-friendly thanks to extension functions, utility classes and so on.
+It includes utilities for assets management, LibGDX custom collections, math-related classes, actors, i18n, dependency injection, GUI type-safe building and more.

 # Examples of libGDX projects using Kotlin

 These are some examples of projects that are using Kotlin, to help give you ideas on how to structure, take advantage of language features, as well as simple stuff such as build system.